samhykim/nsg/README.md

 The binary can be created by :  g++ -O3 nsg.cpp -o nsg -std=c++11

+The nsg binary is currently compiled on a Linux machine.

 ###Usage: NSG [-flags] [inputFilename] [outputFilename]

 valid flags are: